Ten Ways to Introduce Competition to Young Tennis Players

 2) Dates and times for when the games were.

 In T-ball, I was a little startled because she had a game scheduled within a week of the sign-up date.
-I thought to myself, “she can’t play baseball yet” but guess what, we took her to the "game" that first Saturday and they played.
-It was ugly and confusing, but all the kids competed that day and they had a blast.
+I thought to myself, “she can’t play baseball yet,” but guess what, we took her to the “game” that first Saturday, and they played.
+It was ugly and confusing, but all the kids competed that day, and they had a blast.

 It is a wonder we could retain any kids at all!

-When tennis gets compared to the other sports they are “sampling”, we often lose out.
-No child has a dream to be good at practicing tennis; they want to be good at playing tennis!
+No child dreams of being good at practicing tennis; they want to be good at playing tennis!

-So let’s shift to what some solutions may be to get our young players experiencing some sort of competition.
-Below I will discuss 10 ideas that have worked well for many in the industry.
+Below, I will discuss 10 ideas that have worked well for many in the industry.

 1) Progression of Competition: Remember that with young players, many families are still just trying tennis out to see if they even like it, so we have to make it as convenient as possible for them.
 I like to progress kids through competition in the following steps.